MSIX Introduction: A comprehensive 24-chapter guide

 AppxManifest.xml - This XML file is the main resource from the package, as we will detail in the following chapter.
 It contains all the information required by the system to identify, install, and run the application.

-AppxBlockMap.xml - This is an automatically generated file that contains a list of all the app’s binaries and their hashes.
-It is used by the system for integrity checks and when performing differential updates (e.g. lowering bandwidth usage by downloading only the changes files).
+AppxBlockMap.xml - This file is automatically generated and contains a list of all the app’s binaries and hashes.
+It is used by the system for integrity checks and when performing differential updates (e.g., lowering bandwidth usage by downloading only the changed files).

 AppxSignature.p7x - This file stores the digital signature information for the package contents.

-[Content_Types].xml - This contains information about the types of content in an MSIX package used by the system at install time.
+[Content_Types].xml - This contains details about the types of content in an MSIX package used by the system at install time.

 This XML file is the package manifest that must be present in any package.
-It contains information defining the application, its features, and OS integrations.
-All this information is used by the system to install/uninstall, update and control the app’s behavior during its lifetime.
+It contains information about the application, including its features and OS integrations.
+All of this information is used by the system to install/uninstall, update, and control the app’s behavior over its lifetime.

-The tool that creates the MSIX package, whether it's Visual Studio, Advanced Installer, or any other, generates this file automatically.
+This file is generated by the tool that creates the MSIX package, whether it's Visual Studio, Advanced Installer, or any other.
 You can also create it manually, but it is not recommended.
-This file ends up in the installation folder of your app and it is read-only.
+This file ends up in your app’s installation folder and is read-only.

 Take advantage of Advanced Installer's unmatched capabilities enabled for MSIX with our 30-day, full-featured free trial (no credit card required).

-The Package Support Framework (PSF) is Microsoft’s solution for enterprise customers that need to solve compatibility problems for old desktop applications and don’t have access to the source code.
+The Package Support Framework (PSF) is Microsoft’s solution for enterprise customers who need to solve compatibility problems for old desktop applications but don’t have access to the source code.

 PSF brings support for API redirection and hooking.
 So, with PSF you can fix an app that failed to write a file in the installation folder (which is not allowed with MSIX) and redirect it to a recommended location, or update the app’s working directory.